 Please contact Hannah if you are interested in pursuing LLM or PhD research in public international law.

-Courses taught: International Law (LLB); International Criminal Law and Africa (LLB); International Criminal Law (LLM)
+International Law (LLB); International Criminal Law and Africa (LLB); International Criminal Law (LLM)

-Research interests: public international law generally; international criminal law; the use of force; the relationship between international and domestic law.
+Public international law generally; international criminal law; the use of force; the relationship between international and domestic law.

-Socially responsive work: member of the UCT Law Advice Programme, available to provide advice to the Legal Resources Centre and Women’s Legal Centre on international law issues.
+Member of the UCT Law Advice Programme, available to provide advice to the Legal Resources Centre and Women’s Legal Centre on international law issues.